-A bucket name consists of two parts: user-defined string and system-generated numeric string (APPID), which are connected by a dash ("-").
+A bucket name consists of BucketName and APPID connected by a hyphen (-).
 For example, in the bucket name

 The following are examples of valid bucket names: